russelljjarvis/teiili/docs/scripts/Tutorials.rst

     :alt: alternate text
     :figclass: align-center

-    Visualization of the weight update as faunction of the pre and post spikes.
+    Visualization of the weight update as a function of the pre and post synaptic spikes.

 Add mismatch
 ============